kennyromanov/env-preset/README.md

 ## Installation

 1. The project requires Node v14 or higher.
-To install it you need to use **npm**:
+To install it, use **npm**:

 ```shell
 npm install --save-dev env-preset
 ```

-2. After the installation create **.epconfig.json** and check the preferences:
+2. After the installation create **.epconfig.json** and add your preferences:

 ```shell
 nano .epconfig.json